 The maintenance of safe foodstuffs to the consumer from the many hundreds of retail, catering and manufacturing outlets within the borough is a vital ingredient.

 The authority holds a register of all food traders and each one is individually inspected without prior warning, to ensure that the practices are hygienic and that adequate controls are in place to prevent contamination with either foreign bodies or harmful bacteria.
 These requirements cover all premises from home caterers to ice cream vans and food factories to workplace canteens and all retail outlets including pubs and clubs.
-If you would like to register your premises please click to download a food premises registration form.
+If you would like to register your premises please download a food business registration form.

 All food handlers are required to have some training in safe food handling, personal hygiene, bacterial growth and temperature control.
 Advice on legislation and on the need for specific provisions during refurbishment of either new or existing premises is always readily available.